 - The finished deliverable is not according to the project scope.

 - Disheartened project team members, disappointed project supporters, and possibly an upset client.

-In all projects there are changes, generally minimal, and a contractor will normally allow a reasonable contingency in their pricing.
-However, clarity on the scope must be stated in the project documents and each stakeholder must clearly understands what is in the scope.
-Any exceptions for even minimal changes, if continued, will add up and can result in a significant impact to the project.
+In all projects, there are changes, generally minimal, and a contractor will normally allow a reasonable contingency in their pricing.
+However, clarity on the scope must be stated in the project documents, and each stakeholder must clearly understand what is in the scope.
+Any exceptions for even minimal changes, if continued, will add up and can result in a significant impact on the project.

 Contrary to what I have repeatedly heard over the years, the sources for scope creep can be both internal, as well as external.

 Equipment suppliers– should clearly communicate changes in equipment specifications, support, and schedules when they occur.
 Knowing project dependencies is essential for all stakeholders.

 This reality is prevalent with today’s supply chain issues, for a variety of products across all areas, from manufacturer to customer, from the industrial to the retail markets.
 Many projects are being severely impacted, and deliverables and schedules are faced with extended lead times of weeks or even months.
 Construction dependencies are forcing schedule changes, which in turn, affects the client/customer.

 Stakeholders– both external and internal, those who have a special interest in the project and seek to influence changes or additions.
 They might suggest the benefit of additional functions or seek equipment demonstrations that can affect the cost and schedule.
 Project managers should quickly highlight the impact of the project for all such ‘recommendations’.